ayoubboujadi/Metricaly/README.md

 # How does it work?
 1. Sign up and get an API key.
-2. Send the Metric data using one of the API endpoints.
+2. Send the Metric(s) data using one of the API endpoints.
-3. Create a Widget in the web portal that plots the Metric.
-4. Add the created widget to a new or existing Dashboard.
+3. Create Widgets and Dashboards to plot and visualize the sent Metrics.

 # Features